It's All in the Head: Representation Knowledge Distillation through Classifier Sharing: Experiments

 In the SH-KD scheme, the teacher classifier head is replaced by the classifier head of the initial student.
 Typically, a student model has lower capacity than the teacher.
 How does this capacity gap affect the trained teacher and the training of its final student?

 We investigated how the capacity of the initial student affects the SH-KD training process, by examining a variety of initial student backbones.
-We used heads of students with different architectures to train different teacher models (TResNet-L).
+We used heads of students with different architectures to train different teacher models with similar backbones (TResNet-L).
 Then, we used each teacher to train a final student model (OFA-62).
+In Fig.~\ref{fig:shc_ablation}, we show the effects of the initial model selection on the outcome and process of SH-KD training.

-In Figure \ref{fig:shc_ablation}, we show the accuracy of each teacher and its final student.
-Interestingly, decreasing initial student capacity reduces the teacher's accuracy, but may positively affect the final student's accuracy.
+In Fig.~\ref{subfig:shc_acc} we report the accuracy of each teacher and its final student.
+We observe that decreasing initial student capacity reduces the teacher's accuracy, but may positively affect the final student's accuracy.
 Notably, using an initial student model from the OFA family yields a better final student than either using TH-KD or other architectures, even if the initial student architecture does not exactly match the final OFA-62 student architecture.

+For the same settings, we present in Fig.~\ref{subfig:shc_conf} the confidence gap between the teacher and the student.
+Following \cite{xu2020computationefficient}, we measure the model confidence by the mean difference between first and second prediction values.
+A high confidence gap between the teacher and student predictions may imply a high capacity gap between the models \cite{guo2021reducing}.
+As can be seen, the confidence gap between the teacher and the final student (whose architectures are fixed) is substantially reduced when the initial student model belongs to the OFA family.
+This is an indication that SH-KD can mitigate the capacity gap between student and teacher by adapting the properties of the teacher to match the capacity of the student.

+To further understand the SH-KD process and its outcomes, we present the difference between teacher's and student's embedding vectors, as measured by their angle (see equation (\ref{eq:angles})), in Fig.~\ref{subfig:shc_angle}.
+On one hand, the difference between the embedding vectors of each initial student model and its matching teacher increases accordingly when their capacity gap increases.
+On the other hand, for the final student, its embedding vectors match the teacher's embedding vectors more closely if its teacher was trained with a smaller initial student model.
+Thus, using an initial student of a capacity matching the low capacity of the final student constraints the trained teacher, and therefore allows the final student to match it better, and eventually yield better performance.